5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 - Acidanthera for OpenCore and Kexts
 - Dortania for OpenCore Legacy Patcher
 - Acquarius13 for figuring out what to edit in the Source Code
-- deeveedee for his tests and pointing towards using `brcmfxbeta` boot-arg
+- deeveedee for his tests and pointing towards using `brcmfxbeta` boot-arg and idea for spoofing a compatible IOName.